awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbinstance.md

 A value that indicates whether the DB instance is encrypted\.
 By default, it isn't encrypted\.
 If you specify the `KmsKeyId` property, then you must enable encryption\.
 If you specify the `SourceDBInstanceIdentifier` property, don't specify this property\.
 The value is inherited from the source DB instance, and if the DB instance is encrypted, the specified `KmsKeyId` property is used\.
-If you specify the `SnapshotIdentifier` and the specified snapshot is encrypted, don't specify this property\.
+If you specify the `DBSnapshotIdentifier` and the specified snapshot is encrypted, don't specify this property\.
 The value is inherited from the snapshot, and the specified `KmsKeyId` property is used\.
-If you specify the `SnapshotIdentifier` and the specified snapshot isn't encrypted, you can use this property to specify that the restored DB instance is encrypted\.
+If you specify the `DBSnapshotIdentifier` and the specified snapshot isn't encrypted, you can use this property to specify that the restored DB instance is encrypted\.
 Specify the `KmsKeyId` property for the KMS key to use for encryption\.
 If you don't want the restored DB instance to be encrypted, then don't set this property or set it to `false`\.
 **Amazon Aurora**
 Not applicable\.
 The encryption for DB instances is managed by the DB cluster\.
 *Required*: No